 Plant sweet pea seedlings into limed soil so these old-fashioned frilly blooms can add fragrance and beauty to your spring arrangements.

 Iceland poppies are generous pickers, supplying plenty of crepe paper flowers per plant.
-For the longest shelf-life pick when the bud just cracks to show the colour beneath.
+For the longest shelf-life pick when the bud just cracks to show

 Last chance for spring bulbs.
 Grab a bargain and get them in.

 Rosy success is better with bare-rooted roses planted in winter than for flowering pots planted in spring.
 Bare root systems seem to establish faster,

 especially if they when planted into improved soil.
 Check Ali Mentesh's article, 'Seven Stars of Red Cow Farm' for planting tips